Updated: Sep 25

 cultivates emotional resilience

-provides a toolbox of difference coping mechanisms
+provides a toolbox of different coping mechanisms

 enhances social skills